canonical/cloud-init/doc/rtd/topics/tutorial.rst

 What's next?
 ============

-In this tutorial, we used the runcmd_ module to execute a shell command.
+In this tutorial, we used the :ref:`runcmd module <mod-runcmd>` to execute a shell command.
 The full list of modules available can be found in :ref:`modules documentation<modules>`.
 Each module contains examples of how to use it.